For any fictional system, the sum of the mass in the system and the energy in the system is a constant.

 - This was noted by O'Neill in season 6, after Daniel had gone missing, and the Russians wanted someone on SG-1.
 "Who decided every team that goes through the Gate has to have four people?"

-- Generally averted in Power Rangers, where the plots don't get going usually until the cast has been expanded from 3-5 rangers+allies+villains to 6-8 rangers+more allies+more villains.
+- Power Rangers: Generally averted, where the plots don't get going usually until the cast has been expanded from 3-5 rangers+allies+villains to 6-8 rangers+more allies+more villains.
 Played straight in RPM, where we get more plot than we have in years, after 99% of humanity has been destroyed.

-- Seems to be utterly averted in Fringe — as more characters (from the Alternate Universe) are added and the Arc becomes more dominant, the plot speeds up and there are events of major significance per episode; thus, a simultaneous increase in mass and energy.
+- Fringe: Seems to be utterly averted.
+As more characters (from the Alternate Universe) are added and the Arc becomes more dominant, the plot speeds up and there are events of major significance per episode; thus, a simultaneous increase in mass and energy.